After shooting thousands of photos at Lenzerheide for the MTB World Championships - how does a photographer pick their favourites?

 There were close to 30,000 spectators, the sun was shining (ok not so much on Thursday), BBQs were fired up spreading smoke into the base of the downhill course, and everyone was cheering riders - no matter where they were coming.

-Given the AMB Photography Awards presented by Shimano have just wrapped up (watch this space for the winners!) we asked Matt Rousu to select his favourite images from the World Championships - and explain how he shot and edited them.
+We asked Matt Rousu to select his favourite images from the World Championships - and explain how he shot and edited them.

 Words and images: Matt Rousu